massimofasciano/mafl-rust/README.md

 The language also has a standard library written in MAFL.
 It is visible as a module named @std.
 Individual symbols can be imported into scope (ex: from @std.iter use range map).
-A special prelude function can also be used to import a common set of symbols: @std.prelude()
+A special prelude module contains a common set of symbols and is loaded into the starting context by the interpreter.

 In general, I chose to write the standard library functions in MAFL when it was possible and fun to do so.
 Sometimes, it was necessary to use the host language (Rust) for things like io, random, time.